 Highlights: Pioneer Village, Sandhills Journey, Carhenge

 As you begin your Nebraska road trip make sure to dress comfortably, the first day consists of a lot of driving until you reach Western Nebraska.
 You’ll begin your journey by heading west towards Minden, a small town in Nebraska home to approximately 3,000 residents.
-From Omaha, it will take approximately 2.5 hours until you reach the Pioneer Village.
+From Omaha, it will take approximately 2.5 hours until you reach Pioneer Village.

 If you’re looking for road trip tips, make sure to check out 6 Solo Road Trip Tips, How to Have an Epic Road Trip When You’re Alone (these tips also apply to group road trips)